a-hazratov/task-manager/README.md

 # task-manager
-Small practice project written in HTML, CSS and Typescript
+Small practice project written in HTML, CSS and Typescript.

+The purpose of this app is to monitor, keep track and plan tasks on a daily basis.